This Seattle to San Francisco road trip itinerary contains affiliate links.

 Given the sheer length of this blog post and the amount of time dedicated to writing it, it’s a little surreal to think that we achieved just so much in 9 days.

-Spanning 3 states, 1,000 miles and some of the US’ most iconic sights, our Pacific Northwest road trip (with a difference) brought together two unforgettable experiences.
+Spanning 3 states, nearly 1,000 miles and some of the US’ most iconic sights, our Pacific Northwest road trip (with a difference) brought together two unforgettable experiences.

 From sipping freshly brewed coffee in Seattle, to enjoying Portland’s fiercely independent food scene, I was thrilled to finally experience the much-coveted Pacific Northwest lifestyle.
 Indeed, had we only experienced these two cities, our trip would have been memorable enough.